-eLION COURSE REGISTRATION
+LionPath COURSE REGISTRATION

 The responsibility for registering each semester rests with the student.
-The student is expected to register each semester, via eLion (https://elion.psu.edu/), for either course work or thesis research, whether it is on or off campus.
+The student is expected to register each semester, via LionPath, for either course work or thesis research, whether it is on or off campus.
 In the case of research, the number of credits shall be determined by the amount of time required for the investigation, 1 credit representing the equivalent of one week of full-time work.
 In the later stages of the program the situation will determine the requirements for the student's registration.
-Research credits cannot be added via eLion because FD SC 600 is under departmental control.
-Please send Juanita Wolfe (jmw5@psu.edu) an email asking her to add these credits for you.
+Research credits cannot be added via LionPath because FD SC 600 and FDSC 601 are under departmental control.
+Coordinate your scheduling requirements with the Graduate Program Coordinator.